 If the Response indicates success, on the Restriction Date Time deletes any active Schedules for the Electricity Smart Meter or GPF and the Associated Gas Smart Meter created by Other Users, and sends a ‘Schedule removal because of CoT’ (N4) DCC Alert to each Other User to inform them of the deletion; and

 If the Response indicates success, on the Restriction Date Time deletes any Future Dated Service Requests for the Electricity Smart Meter or GPF and the Associated Gas Smart Meter created by Other Users, and sends a ‘Cancellation of Future Dated Response Pattern (DSP) requests because of CoT’ (N3) DCC Alert to each Other User to inform them of the cancellation.

+Where the target Device, according to the Smart Metering Inventory, is a SMETS1 GPF, the DCC processes the request as if it were for a SMETS1 GSMS.

 Associated Process Areas